 But my fingers and brain did not like the keyboard and it was not to my liking plus the piano did not come naturally to me.
 It was like trying to teach a young athletic gorilla to play the piano.
 My mom then encouraged me to study the trumpet, baritone, and even the flute in junior high school, but those instruments did not work out either.
 I stuck with the trumpet the longest because I had a very good female teacher at the time.
 She was very nice and patient.
 My mother tried really hard to turn me into a musician.
 Maybe, if I had been set down in front of a drum set…since I’m ambidextrous (a handball player) as a young boy, I might have been a professional drummer now.
 But that didn’t happen either.
 One of these days I still might take up studying the drums (electric drums).
-Anyway, my mother got me into classical ballet / modern ballet at the Hollywood Dance studio and I really liked that because it was very physical and challenging, plus, I was usually the only guy in the ballet classes.
+Anyway, my mother got me into classical ballet / modern ballet at the Hollywood Dance Studio and I really liked that because it was very physical and challenging, plus, I was usually the only guy in the ballet classes.
 After studying ballet for five years I finally stopped studying because my friends in junior high school teased me a lot while I was carrying my ballet shoes and clothes at school.
 I did get an audition at a movie studio to dance in an Elvis Presley movie but I was either too short or too tall, I really don’t remember.
-As far as my beginnings in fine art, I did take some art classes in junior high school, drawing, a drafting class but I guess I was never really inspired.
-As far as other art-related classes in high school, I tried a printing class, woodworking, and ceramics classes, but I really didn’t take to them either.
+As far as my beginnings in fine art, I did take some art classes in junior high school, drawing, and a drafting class but I guess I was never really inspired.
+As far as other art-related classes in high school, I tried printing class, woodworking, drafting, and ceramics classes, but I really didn’t take to them either.
 As I remember the teachers were very mediocre.
 In fact, most but not all of my teachers in public schools were mediocre.
 I do remember one good teacher in elementary school, Miss Laurence, and a good teacher in High School, Dr. Desmond.
 Anyway, fortunately for me that did change when I went off to college.

 I recall as a child (about 7 or 8 years old) I had a dream that I can still remember to this day, which I can still picture in my mind.
 My mind works in pictures / is very visual (heavy on the right brain).
-I was at my grandparent’s house and was sleeping in my grandfather’s big, high, dark wood framed bed, and in the middle of the night I woke up…at least I thought I was awake.
+I was at my grandparent’s house and was sleeping in my grandfather’s big, high, dark wood framed bed, and in the middle of the night, I woke up…at least I thought I was awake.
 On the white wall in front of the bed was a big rectangle of bright blinking colors…like Pointillism (distinct dots of pure color).
 There was no image in the dots just beautiful colored dots in a rectangle glittering and sparking on the wall.
 I guess this was some kind of clue as to where I should go with my life but at the time I didn’t understand the dream at all.

 Kind of like this!